dplass/dplass.github.io/_notes/site setup.md

 My Jekyll theme is based on [Jekyll Garden](https://github.com/Jekyll-Garden/jekyll-garden.github.io), which has been developed to support  [[digital garden]]s using Obsidian markdown-style notes.

 I have been refactoring code to make it better adhere to Jekyll standards (which also makes it easier to extend), and to make it better fit with my own needs.
-- I've added different [[note stages]] (note, draft, in-progress, finished) which are visualised in the note overview with icons.
+- I've added different [[note stages]] (note, draft, in-progress, finished) which are visualized in the note overview with icons.
 In the note page, the icon is shown on the right of the title header.
 - I've changed the content parsing code so it looks at the slug (filename without extension) instead of the note title for internal linking.
-- Fixed the image urls in mode switcher, so now it also works correctly in subfolders (e.g. for a page of a note in the notes folder)
+- Fixed the image urls in mode switcher, so now it also works correctly in sub-folders (e.g. for a page of a note in the notes folder)
 - Show created and last updated dates in page with backlink
 - Added a mail me + page-specific mail subject title to the footer
 - Optimized Backlinks code.
 Stop looping once identified there is at least one link.
 And use site.documents to go through all collections.
 - Header image support for pages with backlink (notes, projects, ...).
 Specify image and image-alt in the yaml.
+- Removed the Public / Private folder separation.
+Excluded templates folder in the yaml config from processing.
+And instead of having to specify for each file whether you want it in the feed, you can now add ``hidden : true`` to the frontmatter of any file you don't want to show up in listings.
+- Decreases h2 and h3 size, to better distinguish them from each other and h1.

 For notes on what I still want to fix, see [[site to do]].